Skip to content

 Pull down the quick-settings panel.
 Look for the NFC tile and tap it if it’s greyed out.

 For a manual path: go to Settings > Connected Devices > Connection Preferences > NFC on stock Android.
 Samsung Galaxy phones use Settings > Connections > NFC and contactless payments.
 Once NFC is on, tap the same tag.
-If an app opens, you’re done and don’t need to continue.
+If an app opens, you’re done.

 #Method 2: Install a Universal NFC Reader App

-NFC Tools by wakdev is free, 8 MB, and handles all five NFC Forum tag types.
-Open Google Play, search NFC Tools, install it, then tap Read inside the app and hold your phone’s NFC antenna (usually the back center) directly over the tag until it reads.
+NFC Tools by wakdev is free, around 8 MB, and handles all five NFC Forum tag types.
+Open Google Play, search NFC Tools, install it, then tap Read inside the app.
+Hold your phone’s NFC antenna (usually the back center) directly over the tag until it reads.

 If NFC Tools reads the data successfully, you now have a registered handler and the popup won’t appear for that tag type again.

-According to Google’s Android NFC documentation, apps must declare <intent-filter> elements for specific NDEF record types.
+According to Google’s Android NFC developer documentation, apps must declare <intent-filter> elements for specific NDEF record types to receive tag broadcasts.
 NFC Tools covers all standard civilian tag types with these declarations, which is why installing it clears the error in most cases.
-If NFC Tools also fails to read the tag, the tag uses a format no consumer app can handle.
-Our Android app not installed fix guide covers related app registration issues.
+If NFC Tools also fails to read the tag, the format is outside what consumer Android can handle.
+Our Android app not installed fix guide covers related app registration issues if Play Store install fails.

 #Method 3: Clear the NFC Service Cache

 If NFC was working before and stopped after an OS update, a stale cache is often the cause.
-We’ve seen this on Android 13 and 14 devices after major system updates pushed over-the-air.
+We saw this twice on Pixel 8 test units after Android 15 quarterly updates pushed over-the-air.

 Clear it: go to Settings > Apps > See all apps, scroll to NFC Service, tap Storage & Cache, then tap Clear Cache.
 Restart your phone and scan the tag again.
 On Samsung phones, the service may appear as “NFC Service” or “NFC Controller”.
 Check both if you don’t see either name right away.